sassman/t-rec-rs/README.md

 You can record not only the terminal but also every other window.
 There 2 ways to do so:

+1) abuse the env var `TERM_PROGRAM` like this:
-1) for example lets record a window 'Google Chrome'
+- for example lets record a window 'Google Chrome'
-2) make sure chrome is running and visible on screen
+- make sure chrome is running and visible on screen

 ```sh
 ❯ TERM_PROGRAM="google chrome" t-rec